HairingX/modbus_event_connect/README.md

 # Modbus Event Connect

-Welcome to **Modbus Event Connect** – a user-friendly Python library designed to simplify the configuration of Modbus devices.
+Welcome to **Modbus Event Connect** – a user-friendly, event-driven Python library designed to simplify the configuration of Modbus devices and interact with them in an event-driven way.
 Whether you're connecting via TCP or Unabto, Modbus Event Connect has got you covered.

 ## Features

+- **Event-Driven Architecture**: React to changes and events in real-time.
 - **Easy Configuration**: Intuitive setup for Modbus devices.
 - **Flexible Connectivity**: Supports connection through TCP or Unabto.
 - **User-Friendly**: Handles the interaction; you just define the Modbus register items.